varwishteam/varwish-modelling/README.md

 This is a REST API application for a school project VarWish

 to start this project make sure that:
-- Python 3.6.7 is installed on your OS*
+- Python 3.6 is installed on your OS
-- Have pip3 installed*
+- Have pip3 installed (tool for managing python packages)

 To start this app stay at root directory of the app.